openfaas/openfaas-cloud/docs/GITLAB.md

 In the URL field add the URL of your entrypoint to `gitlab-event` function.
 Example would be:

-* `https://system.domain.xyz/gitlab-event` in case you have of-router running
+* `https://system.domain.xyz/gitlab-event` in case you have the edge-router running

-* `https://www.domain.xyz/function/system-gitlab-event` in case you have of-router turned off
+* `https://www.domain.xyz/function/system-gitlab-event` in case you have the edge-router turned off

 Set up Secret Token along with the URL.